co-cart/co-cart/NEXT_CHANGELOG.md

 - The callback for cart update endpoint now passes the controller class so we don't have to call it a new.
 - Caching of same item added to cart no longer loses previous custom price set before and has not changed.
 - Store API only returns the version, routes and link to documentation if "WP_DEBUG" is true.
+- Deprecated action hooks and filters return messages if actually triggered.

 ## Security